 OCF-23 Treatment Confirmation Form

 The OCF-23 is the form used by a Facility and/or associated Provider to inform an Insurer that treatment for an injured person will commence within the Minor Injury Guideline (MIG).
-If an Insurer confirms that the injured person has a valid policy, treatment in the OCF-23 does not require prior Insurer approval.
+If an Insurer confirms that the Claimant has a valid policy, treatment in the OCF-23 does not require prior Insurer approval.

 OCF-18 Treatment and Assessment Plan

-Generally, an OCF-18 plan is completed after allocations under the Minor Injury Guideline has been exhausted or the injured person has been deemed to be outside of the MIG.
+Generally, an OCF-18 treatment plan is completed after allocations under the Minor Injury Guideline have been exhausted or the injured person has been deemed to be outside of the MIG.
 The OCF–18 describes the cause and nature of injuries that are a direct result of the motor vehicle accident.
 It outlines assessments or examinations that a Health Care Facility or associated Provider feels are required for ongoing management of the Claimant’s recovery.

 Form 1 or Assessment Of Attendant Care Needs

 Form 1 is a mandatory form used to report the need for attendant care as the result of an automobile accident.
 It identifies the need for routine personal care, basic supervisory functions, and complex health/care and hygiene functions.
 Form 1 must be completed by an Occupational Therapist or Registered Nurse who assesses the needs of the applicant.
 Facilities that are enrolled with HCAI will be able to submit Form 1 to insurers electronically through HCAI using either a Case Management System (CMS) that is integrated with HCAI or the HCAI web channel.
-Use Skedulex Case Management System to submit your Form 1 and save time.
+Use Skedulex Case Management System to create and submit your Form 1 and save time.

 MVA Billing and HCAI Billing

 OCF-21B – Auto Insurance Standard Invoice